 According to § 3 Para.
 8 VerpackG, packaging that is subject to system participation is sales and outer packaging filled with goods that typically accumulates as waste after use by private end consumers.
 Among other things, these must be licensed in the dual systems and also registered in the packaging register.
 If you would like more information on this or if we can support you, please do not hesitate to contact us.

 Packaging that is not subject to system participation must also be registered, among other things, and is subject to a take-back obligation.
 This includes, for example, transport packaging, sales and outer packaging that is not used by private end users, or sales packaging for goods containing hazardous substances.
 The take-back obligation can be implemented using industrial take-back solutions.
-These include:

 Information about the possibility of returning packaging according to § 15 VerpackG

 According to the VerpackG, we are obliged to take back the transport packaging with which we deliver our products to you.
 Incidentally, there is an obligation to take back packaging, but no obligation to return it, i.
 H. the use of the take-back facilities is voluntary for our customers.
 In any case, the waste owner is responsible for the correctness of the chosen disposal method.